bldl/emplace-spidermonkey/README.md

    Read more [here](https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting)

-   The purpose of selfhosted code is a combination of simplicity and efficiency (applies for some cases).
+   The purpose of self-hosted code is a combination of simplicity and efficiency (applies for some cases).
 But it comes with strict limitations, as supposed to normal JavaScript™.

-   **What methods can be used in selfhosted JavaScript™**
+   **What methods can be used in self-hosted JavaScript™**
-     - We can use other methods written in selfhosted code (remember, "everything" is an object)
+     - We can use other methods written in self-hosted code (remember, "everything" is an object)
-     - We can use methods specified in selfHosting.cpp, which are made available to selfhosted code.
+     - We can use methods specified in selfHosting.cpp, which are made available to self-hosted code.

    ```cpp
    // Standard builtins used by self-hosting.